Ensuring the Future of the Poultry and Egg Industry

 We look forward to continuing our legacy of success and partnering with you and other industry leaders to ensure the future.
 With your help, we can build the next generation of leaders in the poultry industry, while conducting vital research to ensure our continued production of a safe, sustainable wholesome and affordable poultry and egg products.

-University of Georgia Awarded $25,734 USPOULTRY Foundation Student Recruiting Grant
+USPOULTRY Foundation Awards $33,230 Student Recruiting Grant to Auburn University

 PARTNERS IN POULTRY